Artstor images now in JSTOR

 You can only download if you register for an account, which you'll need to do on campus.
 After you have an account, you can login from anywhere.
-This video tutorial has more detailed instructions.
+More information and help in using JSTOR images.

 Digital Collections